saleor/saleor-dashboard/.changeset/gentle-seahorses-tease.md

 "saleor-dashboard": patch
 ---

-You can now see now changes in URL when click "Select channel" in product list
+Selecting channel from product list does not trigger URL change, so that clicking "Select channel" button without selecting channel will not be saved in URL.